-Diversity Programs in Engineering, the Office of Faculty Development & Diversity, the Office of Postdoctoral Studies, the Graduate School Office of Inclusion & Student Engagement, the Center for the Integration of Research, Teaching, and Learning (CU-CIRTL), and the President's Council of Cornell Women (PCCW) will hold the 5th Empowering Women in Science & Engineering (EWISE) Symposium on May 23, 2018 from 9:30am-4:00pm at Cornell University.
+Diversity Programs in Engineering, the Office of Faculty Development & Diversity, the Office of Postdoctoral Studies, the Graduate School Office of Inclusion & Student Engagement, the Center for the Integration of Research, Teaching, and Learning (CU-CIRTL), and the President's Council of Cornell Women (PCCW) held the 5th Empowering Women in Science & Engineering (EWISE) Symposium on May 23, 2018 from 9:30am-4:00pm at Cornell University.

 This one-day event is a professional development opportunity for faculty, staff, postdocs, PhD students, and professionals that provides participants with the chance to network and establish relationships with women and champions of women across the STEM disciplines.

 Registration for the 2018 EWISE Symposium is closed.

 Please check back regularly for any updates to the information provided here.

 All EWISE Symposium participants must complete the online registration (now closed for 2018).

 Included with Registration